 There are also surgical options for treating atrial fibrillation.
 Catheter ablations, surgical ablations, cardioversion, or a pacemaker are all treatment options for this condition.

-There are certain lifestyle changes which aim to which can lead to AFib.
+There are certain lifestyle changes which aim to improve the risk factors related to lifestyle which can lead to AFib.
 In order to prevent AFib, your doctor may recommend controlling blood sugar, limiting alcohol, stopping the use of certain illegal drugs, managing stress, quitting smoking, and aiming for a healthy blood pressure and a healthy weight.
 Your doctor may also recommend certain medications for heart surgery to prevent arrhythmia.